MathWorks-Teaching-Resources/Regression-Basics/README.md

 ## Suggested Prework ##
 [MATLAB Onramp](https://www.mathworks.com/learn/tutorials/matlab-onramp.html) – a free two-hour introductory tutorial to learn the essentials of MATLAB®.

+This module assumes a basic knowledge of algebra and multivariable calculus.

 ## Details ##

 **`regressionBasics.mlx`**